Read this important information before applying for an NDIS endorsement

 I already have current registration to work with children.
 Do I need to apply for NDIS endorsement?

-Your current registration is recognised until you renew it or it expires - whichever comes first.
-When you renew your registration, you must also apply for NDIS endorsement on your registration to work with children.
+If you had a registration to work with children issued prior to 1 February 2021, your current registration is recognised until you renew it, or it expires.
+If you provide support and services to a person with a disability under the NDIS, when you renew your registration you must also apply for NDIS endorsement on your registration to work with children.

 How long is a child and adult related NDIS endorsement valid for?